-Taxes are one of the most confounding hoops for day traders to pass through when reporting profits and losses.
-Whether you’re trading full-time to make a living or just trying to shore up some cash for your long term savings goals, there are a huge variety of tax implications to consider.
+Taxes are a complicated hoop for day traders to pass through when reporting profits and losses.
+Whether you’re trading full-time to make a living or just trying to shore up cash for your long-term savings, there are a variety of tax implications to consider.

 Below are the some of the basics about trading and taxes that can help you optimize your trading strategy and best navigate your compulsory payments to Uncle Sam.